HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

         dxclient manage-dam-staging start-staging-resync -dxProtocol https -hostname dam-staging-publisher.domain.com -dxPort 443 -dxUsername xxxx -dxPassword xxxx -damAPIPort 443 -ringAPIPort 443 -damAPIVersion v1 -ringAPIVersion v1 -subscriberId 8c72ef60-e8d4-425d-903a-232bb8726222
         ```

-## Verifying if enviroments are in sync
+## Verifying if environments are in sync

 In the subscriber environment, if there are any operations in "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, it means that these operations are not yet complete.
 You must wait until all operations either complete or fail before verifying the resync.
 The existing DAM API endpoint can be checked in [GET All DAM Operations](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/OperationController.find).
 If no operation is tagged with "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, you can verify the resync.